haideralipunjabi/blog-haideralipunjabi/content/posts/receive-netlify-notification-on-telegram.md

 ### Setup

 1. Follow [this tutorial to create the Telegram Bot](https://core.telegram.org/bots/#3-how-do-i-create-a-bot).
 Note the API Token you receive.
 In the following steps, it will be referred to by **<token>**
 2. The bot will need to know your chat id.
-To get that,
+To find that, we need to set up a temporary webhook.
+[Webhook.site](https://webhook